-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Customers who don't pay on time have always been the bane of small business owners' existence.
+Opinions expressed by Entrepreneur contributors are their own.Customers who don't pay on time have always been the bane of small business owners' existence.
 But in the past couple of years, the late-payer problem has grown into a lifethreatening condition for some small business owners.

 I have one self-employed friend who's just getting to the point of suing one business that has owed her $16,000 for months...a tough call since legal fees could quickly add up to more than that sum.

 If you're having trouble getting your invoices paid on time, here are seven tips for getting late payers' checks in the door:

 1. Track payments carefully.
 Know when payments are due so you can attack the overdue-bill problem immediately.

 2. Try a friendly call or email.
 Before going ballistic, try a quick, friendly reach out along the lines of "Hi, I was just taking a look at my accounts receivable and noticed your payment due yesterday hasn't arrived.
 Can you let me know when I should expect the payment?
 If you need another copy of the bill, just let me know."
 This will get many off the dime -- sometimes the bill really has been lost in the shuffle.

 3. Choose the right person to follow up.
 If you have trouble with confrontation, consider whether an employee or even a relative might be put to work making late-bill calls.
 Someone who can be firm but polite is best.